gskinner/regexr/README.md

 * Search for & rate Community patterns.

 # Issues & Feature Requests
 Please report issues & feature requests on [GitHub](https://github.com/gskinner/regexr/issues).
+Please do not post questions about regular expressions (use Stack Overflow instead).

 # Contributing
 If you would like to contribute back to RegExr.com please send us pull requests.